dlifshits/sedocs/docs/source/index.rst

 .. important::

-    This (some change) sample documentation was generated on |today|, and is rebuilt weekly.
+    This sample documentation was generated on |today|, and is rebuilt weekly.

 Quickstart